 pERC discussed the feasibility of implementing a positive funding recommendation for ponatinib. pERC noted the non-proportional price across 15mg and 45mg tablet strengths for ponatinib.
-Given that dose reductions/interruptions were very frequent in the PACE study, pERC felt that clinicians would likely use the 15mg tablets in order to make dose adjustments and this will increase the cost of treatment with ponatinib. pERC acknowledged that jurisdictions will need to consider the potentially large budgetary impact of ponatinib given its drug cost compared to other TKIs.
+Given that dose reductions/interruptions were very frequent in the PACE study to manage toxicities, pERC felt that clinicians would likely use the 15mg tablets in order to make dose adjustments and this will increase the cost of treatment with ponatinib. pERC acknowledged feedback from the submitter indicating the potential for pill burden with the use of three tablets instead of one, however, the pCODR Clinical Guidance Panel maintained that clinicians would likely prescribe three 15mg tablets to account for dose adjustments. pERC acknowledged that jurisdictions will need to consider the potentially large budgetary impact of ponatinib given its drug cost compared to other TKIs.
 The Provincial Advisory Group indicated ponatinib is distributed in bulk bottles and expressed concerns related to the safe handling of cytotoxics. pERC noted that blister packaging would address these concerns.
-Having considered that patients are likely to be on lifelong treatment and will receive available TKIs in sequence, pERC discussed the potential sequencing of TKIs are limited and not informed by controlled clinical trials.
+Having considered that patients are likely to be on lifelong treatment and will receive available TKIs in sequence, pERC discussed the potential sequencing of treatment with ponatinib and other currently available TKIs. pERC acknowledged that data on sequencing of TKIs are limited and not informed by controlled clinical trials.
 Input from the Provincial Advisory Group indicated that there were concerns about indication creep; however, given the severe adverse events associated with ponatinib, pERC considered that ponatinib would likely be for patients who have exhausted funded TKI treatment options.